teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >
 >    ![Cluster and edit column Categories](images/cluster.png)
 >
-> 3. Click on the `cluster` button in the middle window.
+> 3. Click on the `Cluster` button in the middle window.
 >
 >    ![Clustered and merged similar Categories](images/cluster2.png)
 >